BenSayers/amd-initializer/README.md

         initializer.load({ selector: '.module' });
     });

 amd-initializer declares itself as an AMD module called `amdInitializer`.
 When `load` is first called the page will be searched for matching dom elements and modules found will be loaded immediately.
-If matching dom elements are added to the page after load is called they will automatically be discovered and the modules loaded.
+By default if matching dom elements are added to the page after load is called they will automatically be discovered and the modules loaded.

 The object passed to the `load` function supports the following options:

 - `selector`: A css selector pointing to the dom elements that are decorated with module names and parameters.
+This option is required.
+- `watchDom`: If set to `true` the dom will be watched for elements added that match the `selector` and the module that element points to will be loaded.
+If set to `false` the dom will not be watched.
+The default value is `true`.

 ##Contributing